alexa-samples/skill-sample-nodejs-test-automation/labs/lab05.md

 **5.1.5** Try to fix the script by changing the assertion and upload the file again.
 When running the Lambda function, the response should be "Ok" again.

-**5.1.6.** Write at least three more assertions on the response returned by the skill.
+**5.1.6.** Comment out line 8 again - we'd like to proceed with _LaunchRequest_ (don't forget to negate the assertion again).
+Now write at least three more assertions on the response returned by the skill.
 What might help you:
 - Use the Service Simulator in the developer console if you want to inspect the response payload of a _LaunchRequest_.
 - The [lab05.yml](../scripts/lab05.yml) file contains a few suggestions of what expressions are supported.
 Assertions are written in simplified [JSONPath](http://goessner.net/articles/JsonPath/) syntax and support all operators valid in JSONPath.
 - Look into the [JSON schema](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html#response-body-syntax) for response bodies of custom skills to use correct path expressions for assertions